zktuong/databases_for_vdj/README.md

 # databases_for_vdj
-databases for V(D)J-seq
+This is a repository containing compressed data for:

-~~Downloaded using scripts and instructions from changeo's [tutorial](https://changeo.readthedocs.io/en/stable/examples/igblast.html)~~
+- IMGT igblast and germline databases for V(D)J-seq data for mouse and human.
+(Lifted from immcantation docker image v 4.2.0)

-Lifted from immcantation docker image v 4.1.0
+- Reference sequences for human and mouse IGHC genes.
+(Downloaded and edited from [IMGT](http://www.imgt.org/vquest/refseqh.html))

-Last update: 28/11/2020
+Last update: 01-Aug-2021